Starwarsfan2099/Windows-Debugger-and-Disassembler/README.md

-# Windows-Debugger-and-Dissasembler
+# Windows-Debugger-and-Disassembler
 Advanced Windows 32-bit debugger with several diferent functions to aid in static analysis, malware analysis, and computer forensics.
 Some of the debugger functions include setting breakpoints, crash mode, and veiwing different registers.
-This tool can also completely dissasemble an executable, inject shellcode and DLL's into procesess, monitor process creation, directories, and files.
+This tool can also completely disassemble an executable, inject shellcode and DLL's into processes, monitor process creation, directories, and files.
 The GitHub includes the debugger, a test executable (that crashes as well), and a test DLL for injection.
 Everything can run on Windows 7-10.
 # Overview of Funtions: